ILP-based Resource Optimization Realized by Quantum Annealing for Optical Wide-area Communication Networks -- A Framework for Solving Combinatorial Problems of a Real-world Application by Quantum Annealing: Materials and Methods

 \subsection{The Concept of Integer Linear Programs (ILPs)}

 The investigations performed in our work fall under the class of discrete optimization problems, meaning variables $\ve x$ to be optimized take on only discrete values.
-Such problems can be cast succinctly as an integer linear program (ILP), where there is a set of linear equations that must be solved subject to certain constraints.
-An ILP can be defined in its canonical form by
+Such problems can be cast succinctly as an integer linear program (ILP), where certain constraints, given as a set of linear (in-)equation, have to be satisfied while minimizing a linear function.
+An ILP can be defined in its canonical form by \iflatexml